 The ELA responds to both temperature and precipitation change (9, 10), and it is possible to differentiate between these two factors only in particularly well-studied regions, such as Corsica (data supplement S1 and figs. S2 and S3).
-For this island, we present new information on the LGM ELA, including a deconvolution of the two main controlling processes (fig. S4, b and c).
-For the ELA depression of LGM glaciers in the wider Mediterranean region, we use previously published information (table S2), which - as a first-order endmember solution - we calculate as pure temperature change, using a standard free atmospheric lapse rate of 6.5°C decrease per km of increasing elevation.
-The potential overprint of precipitation changes is then considered where anomalous results are found.
-The error ranges on the resultant ELA reconstructions (Fig. 1) amount to up to ± 100 m in Corsica and +150 m in other Mediterranean mountains (fig. S1 and Fig. 2).
-We thus develop a regional synthesis of glacial vertical temperature gradients in the lower atmosphere.
-Palaeoflora-based temperature reconstructions for a variety of terrestrial sites at lower altitudes around the Mediterranean (7, 8) (Fig. 2 and fig. S3) are used to validate and complement our ELA-based temperature reductions and precipitation patterns.
+For Corsica, we present new information on the LGM ELA, including a deconvolution of the two main controlling processes (fig. S4, B and C).
+For the ELA depression of LGM glaciers in the wider Mediterranean region, we used previously published information (table S2), which, as a firstorder end-member solution, we calculated as pure temperature change, using a standard free atmospheric lapse rate of a 6.5°C decrease per kilometer (6.5°C/km) of increasing elevation.
+The potential overprint of precipitation changes was then considered where anomalous results were found.
+The error ranges on the resultant ELA reconstructions

+(Fig. 1) amount to up to $\pm 100$ m in Corsica and $\pm 150$ m in other Mediterranean mountains (fig. S1 and Fig. 2).
+We thus developed a regional synthesis of glacial vertical temperature gradients in the lower atmosphere.
+Paleoflora-based temperature reconstructions for a variety of terrestrial sites at lower altitudes around the Mediterranean (7, 8) (Fig. 2 and fig. S3) were used to validate and complement our ELA-based temperature reductions and precipitation patterns.

-Next, we compare the ELA-based LGM cooling at alpine altitudes with estimates of LGM reduction of Mediterranean sea-surface temperatures (SST) derived from the difference between long-term instrumental averages (11) and glacial SST reconstructions based on foraminiferal assemblages (12, 13) and alkenone data (14) (Figs. 1 and 2).
-Such direct comparison between SST and ELA changes is warranted for the Mediterranean basin where SSTs generally are closely related to air temperature and the insolation-radiation balance (15).
+Next, we compared the ELA-based LGM cooling at alpine altitudes with estimates of LGM reduction of Mediterranean sea surface temperatures (SSTs) derived from the difference between longterm instrumental averages (11) and glacial SST reconstructions based on foraminiferal assemblages (12, 13) and alkenone data (14) (Figs. 1 and 2).
+Such direct comparison between SST and ELA changes is warranted for the Mediterranean basin, where SSTs generally are closely related to air temperature and the insolation/radiation balance (15).

 The combination of data on LGM cooling at sea level (SST proxies) and higher altitudes (ELA depression) provides direct constraints on the vertical structure of the LGM atmosphere.
 When comparing the temperature equivalent of the ELA depression with SST reduction in the LGM relative to the present (Fig. 2), we consider that a shift of similar magnitude would indicate a constant atmospheric lapse rate.
-Stronger relative reduction of SST would imply a lapse rate of less than 6.5°C per km of elevation, supporting more stable atmospheric stratification.
-Lesser relative SST reduction would imply a lapse rate steeper than 6.5°C/km, potentially enhancing instability of the atmosphere, driving convection and consequent precipitation.
+Stronger relative reduction of SST would imply a lapse rate of less than 6.5°C/km, supporting more stable atmospheric stratification.
+A lesser relative SST reduction would imply a lapse rate steeper than 6.5°C/km, potentially enhancing the instability of the atmosphere, driving convection and consequent precipitation.

-Our analysis (S1 and S2) reveals an LGM pattern of southward extending lobes of ELA depression in mountainous regions of Italy and the Dinarides, which suggests frequent higher-altitude southward advances of polar air (Fig. 1).
-Iberia is characterized by a steep gradient from the northern and northwestern coastlines towards the interior and southeast, which likely results predominantly from barrier effects of near-coastal mountain ranges (Fig. 1).
-Especially the data from Corsica identify a lobe of ELA depression that extends over the Gulf of Lions towards the south and east (Fig. 1), indicating significant invasion of polar air from the north.
-The temperature difference inferred from the recent ELA (16) and our LGM reconstruction (S3) generally decreases from north $(10-11^{\circ}C)$ to south $(6-7^{\circ}C)$ (Fig. 2), in agreement with previous reconstructions of a steeper glacial meridional temperature gradient (16, 17).
-The temperature differences calculated from the glacial ELA depression, relative to the present, generally agree with lower-altitude temperature reconstructions from palaeofloral data (7, 8) (Fig. 2).
+Our analysis (figs. S1 and S2) reveals an LGM pattern of southward-extending lobes of ELA depression in mountainous regions of Italy and the Dinarides, which suggests frequent higheraltitude southward advances of polar air (Fig. 1).
+Iberia is characterized by a steep gradient from the northern and northwestern coastlines toward the interior and southeast, which probably results predominantly from barrier effects of near-coastal mountain ranges (Fig. 1).
+The data from Corsica especially identify a lobe of ELA depression that extends over the Gulf of Lions toward the south and east (Fig. 1), indicating a substantial invasion of polar air from the north.
+The temperature difference inferred from the recent ELA (16) and our LGM reconstruction (fig. S3) generally decreases from north (10° to 11°C) to south (6° to 7°C) (Fig. 2), in agreement with previous reconstructions of a steeper glacial meridional temperature gradient (16, 17).
+The temperature differences calculated from the glacial ELA depression, relative to the present, generally agree with lower-altitude temperature reconstructions from paleofloral data (7, 8) (Fig. 2).